maet3608/ml-papers/README.md

 that reduces the number of epochs by several magnitudes.
 Effect on training time is unclear since SVM training is performed on CPU though there are GPU-based implementations.
 Learned networks are shown to be more robust to adversarial noise and over-fitting.

+[All You Need is Beyond a Good Init: Exploring Better Solution for Training Extremely Deep Convolutional Neural Networks with Orthonormality and Modulation](https://arxiv.org/abs/1703.01827): The authors propose a regularizer variant that allows to train very deep networks without the need for residual (shortcuts/identity mappings) connections.

+[Dynamical Isometry and a Mean Field Theory of CNNs: How to Train 10,000-Layer Vanilla Convolutional Neural Networks](https://arxiv.org/abs/1806.05393): The authors demonstrate that it is possible to train vanilla CNNs with ten thousand layers or more by using an appropriate initialization scheme.
+Implementation is available for tensorflow and [PyTorch](https://github.com/tanhongweibest/CNN).

+[Understanding Batch Normalization](https://arxiv.org/abs/1806.02375v2): An analysis of batch normalization that reveals that batch normalization has a regularizing effect that improves generalization of normalized networks.
+Activations become large and the convolutional channels become increasingly ill-behaved for layers deep in unnormalized networks.

 ## Augmentation